OUR BLOG

 The Legacy of Choir

-This spring semester, our Harmony Choir made a major return to the Institute of Music with the mission of forging intergenerational bonds through the power of singing.
-The Choir accepted members between the ages of 8 to 80, resulting in a diverse cohort of 15 singers.
-Despite their differences in age, skill level, and experience, the Choir soon became well on its way to a standout showcase performance
+This spring semester, our Harmony Choir made a major return to the Institute of Music.
+With the mission to forge intergenerational bonds, the Choir welcomed members ages of 8 to 80, resulting in a diverse cohort of 15 singers.
+Despite their differences in age, skill level, and experience, the Choir quickly developed into a standout showcase ensemble.

-The Institute’s community choir was initially established long before the 2020 pandemic.
-However, Miss Stephanie Weymouth’s passingstruck the heart and soul of our choir; her teaching truly connected with the kids from a loving place that reflected the Institute’s core.
-The Harmony Choir this spring was led by Director Michelle Molina, who carried on Stephanie’s legacy in cultivating an encouraging environment.
+The Institute’s original community choir was established long before the 2020 pandemic.
+However, Miss Stephanie Weymouth’s passing struck the heart of our community.
+She taught and connected with her students in a way that truly reflected the Institute’s core values.
+This spring, the Harmony Choir was led by Director Michelle Molina, who continued Stephanie’s legacy of fostering a loving environment.

 Teamwork in Harmony